goofolph/IC10-programs/README.md

 Solar panels have their data connector facing west 270.

 Will be updating solar panel orientation to use less cable.
+Might also update to pre-aim solar panels at sunrise after complete sunset incase of full battery drain before sunrise.

 ## Fire Door

 Set of double doors that function as an airlock without airvents.
 Won't stop air leaks or mixing, but function as emergency doors that won't explosively decompress.

+## Airlock